jkvcerdenia-tech/Repositorrry-/README.md

 2. Run the program file in VS Code, Replit, or Google Colab.

-3. Enter the values for x1, y1, x2, and y2.
+3. Enter the notebook amount and the capacity of the boxes.

-4. Check the distance showed on the screen.
+4. The amount of notebooks, capacity of the boxes, amount of boxes needed, and if there is, amount of notebooks in loose packs will be displayed as a result.

 ## Input Needed

-~ x1

-~ y1

-~ x2
+~ notebook count

-~ y2
+~ box capacity

 ## Example Output

+Enter notebook count: 10
-Enter x1 ~ 2
+Enter box capacity: 2

-Enter y1 ~ 3

-Enter x2 ~ 7

-Enter y2 ~ 8

-The distance between the two points is: 7.07
+Total notebook count:  10
+Total box capacity:  2
+Full boxes:  5
+Notebooks in loose packs:  0

 ## Author